Skip Blumberg goes to the Soviet Union to investigate "unofficial artists" - those not sanctioned by the state.

 08:55Copy video clip URL From a car, the Savoy Hotel is pointed out, but others in the car correct the speaker, saying it was instead the KGB building.

 08:57Copy video clip URL Text: “Visit to a collective apartment.”
-Blumberg narrates as the entourage enters the apartment building.This building once housed many Soviet intellectuals and the reason they are coming here-many of the artists have used this place in their works, and Ross wants to show aspects of daily life to the group.
+Blumberg narrates as the entourage enters the apartment building.This building once housed many Soviet intellectuals and many of the artists have used this place in their work, and Ross wants to show aspects of their daily life to the group.
 The group enters an apartment and meets the inhabitants, who share the flat with three other families.
-One woman in particular describes the details of her life-her TV gets 4 channels, “and sometimes one is a program.”
+One woman in particular describes the details of her life; her TV gets 4 channels, “and sometimes one is a program.”
 Blumberg asks her if she has hope.
 She is not very optimistic for the country, but still has hope.
 She wants her own flat but cannot get one.
 The political changes do not seem to have impacted these people much, or not for the better.

 11:48Copy video clip URL Lunch at the National Hotel.
 Discussion turns to apartment costs.
 Text: “monthly rent (collective apartment)=22 rubles ($4)” and “official artist’s salary (paid by the state)=250 rubles ($42).”

 13:05Copy video clip URL The group goes shopping.
 Text: “G.V.M.
 Department Store, Moscow’s largest, long lines, not much to buy.”
 It resembles a train station.
 Blumberg films the crowd.
 He talks to a man about the black market.
 Text: “official rate” $1/6 rubles (17 cents), black market: $1/12 rubles (8 cents).”
 More crowd footage, then more text: “the longer lines are for a few scarce commodities…e.g. children’s books.
 The longest line is down the street at a new store…Estee Lauder.”
 Footage of the Lauder front window, which advertised perfume at 140.00 rubles.